Tyler Ankrum

 Tyler Michael Ankrum (born March 6, 2001) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 18 Chevrolet Silverado RST for McAnally–Hilgemann Racing.
+He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 18 Chevrolet Silverado RST for McAnally–Hilgemann Racing, and part-time in the NASCAR O'Reilly Auto Parts Series, and NASCAR Cup Series, driving the No. 32 Chevrolet Camaro SS for Jordan Anderson Racing.
 Ankrum won the 2018 NASCAR K&N Pro Series East championship, earning DGR-Crosley's first championship in any racing series.
 Ankrum is the first driver born in the 21st century or later to win a NASCAR national series race.

 Racing career

 Growing up on the west coast of America, Ankrum started racing quarter midgets and later moved up to late models.
 He won his first late model race at Caraway Speedway at the age of fourteen.
 Ankrum continues to run super late model races around the country, winning Hickory Motor Speedway's Fall Brawl in 2015 and finishing third in the 2018 Rattler 250.
 He switched to the super late model in late 2015 after one year running the CARS Tour in the Late Model Stock division.